fuhrmanator/quarto-test/Readme.md

 Quarto commands of interest:

-To generate a PDF version:
+To generate a PDF version (note the `pdf-engine: latexmk` setting in _quarto.yml):

 ```
 quarto render diagram-test.qmd --to pdf
 ```

-To generate the HTML version:
+To generate the HTML version (note the `self-contained: true` setting in _quarto.yml):

 ```
 quarto render diagram-test.qmd --to html